JSeam2/Tora-Zilliqa/README.md

     ```
     commit_swap_hash_test("swap_request_id", "Zilliqa account address of user B", "transaction hash", "1000000000", "15000")
     ```
+    * Tips: User B can transfer ETHs to user A by **MetaMask** client.
-* If the transfer transaction is verified by an oracle node successfully, the swap ZILs will be transfered to user B. Otherwise, the swap ZILS will be refunded to user A.
+* If the transfer transaction is verified by an oracle node successfully, the swap ZILs will be transfered to user B. Otherwise, the swap ZILs will be refunded to user A.
 * Something else to note is that some time-limits are set in the ToraSwap contract.
 One is the time-limit for the swap process, once the time limit is exceeded, money deposited in the contract from user will be returned.
 Another is the time-limit for the appeal process, user B can appeal to the ToraSwap contract if not get a oracle node response for a long time.

+#### 3. Other simple cases
+* We also give some other simple cases:
+    * The first case is the general request to  fetch data from a general web api, the request contract is in **contracts/GeneralRequest.scilla**.
+    * The second case is the trial to fetch cross-chain info data, the request contract is in **contracts/CrossChainInfoRequest.scilla**.
+    * The last case is the trial to verify the existence of a cross-chain transaction, the request contract is in **contracts/CrossChainTxnVerifyRequest.scilla**.
+* The tests can be run similar with the top trading pairs case.